 Whether you experience dry skin seasonally or year-round, you may have found yourself wondering if you can still create a dewy glow with skincare and makeup products.
-The good news is that you can definitely boost radiance (and even add actual hydration) with makeup, but it's imperative to know which products will suit your needs best, along with how to apply it.
-Luckily, we have all the best tips right here, so you can get that glow in no time.
+The good news is that you can definitely boost radiance (and even add actual hydration) with makeup.
+But it's imperative to know which products will suit your needs best, along with how to apply them.
+Luckily, we have all the best tips right here—from celebrity makeup artist Denika Bedrossian, no less—so you can get that glow in no time.

 Meet the Expert

 Denika Bedrossian is a Los Angeles-based celebrity makeup artist whose client roster includes Sarah Hyland, Mandy Moore, Jenna Dewan, and Hailey Bieber.

 When working with dry skin, it's crucial to prep with the right products before applying makeup to achieve the best results.
 Start by rinsing the face with warm water, then move on to a cleanser that offers gentle exfoliation.
 "A gentle exfoliating wash to remove any dead skin is a good start for having smooth skin before adding moisture and makeup," Bedrossian says.
 "I love to add moisture all over the face and neck, and for very dry skin, the Bubble Float On Soothing Facial Oil ($19) is an incredible option for a lightweight yet intensely hydrating oil."

 If you need a hydrating vitamin C treatment for the morning, opt for something like Protéger's Dermal Serum ($115), which contains microencapsulated vitamin C, along with hyaluronic acid and aloe leaf juice, to add instant hydration to the skin and body while also promoting soothing and healing.